Ari-o12code/Altschool-cloud-engineering-capstone-project/README.md

 7. Monitoring:

-    -Monitoring tools (Prometheus & Grafana) will be installed using helm after first adding the prometheus repo to our project from artifacthub;
+    - Monitoring tools (Prometheus & Grafana) will be installed using helm after first adding the prometheus repo to our project from artifacthub;

-    Run the command to install helm:
+    * Run the command to install helm:

     ```bash
     helm install prometheus-community --namespace sock-shop prometheus-community/kube-prometheus-stack